Yes! The Order of the New Testament Books Can Teach Us Truth.

 Granted, since these books were written AFTER the death burial and resurrection of Christ, they have an application to a Christian in this dispensation.
 But, once they cross the line of doctrinal application for someone in the church age, they—bracketed off, by the Holy Spirit, in the New Testament writings, so that we would see them grouped together, by themselves—must be applied to someone after the church is raptured out (Revelation 4:1), in the next time period, called the Tribulation (Matthew 24:21, Revelation 7:14).

 I hope this helps.

-One thing to remember, is, just like God made provision in His word for us in the church age, He also made provision for those in the future, after the church is removed to Heaven.
+One thing to remember is, just like God made provision in His word for us in the church age, He also made provision for those in the future, after the church is removed to Heaven.
 There are plenty of verses in the New Testament dedicated to people who will go through a different set of circumstances and rules then that we are under today.
 What might be applicable to us under grace, in the Kingdom of God, might not be applicable right after the Church of God is gone and right before the Kingdom of Heaven appears.
 Remember, those seven years will be a time governed under the Antichrist, when someone has to refuse his mark in order to be saved.

 “Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.”
 Revelation 14:12

 “And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.”
 Revelation 12:17